aribouius/webpack-plugin-manifest/README.md

 The plugin accepts the following options:
 - `path`: Where to save the manifest.
 Defaults to Webpack output path.
 - `fileName`: Name of the generated manifest file.
 Defaults to `webpack-manifest.json`.
+- `merge`: Indicates whether to merge with existing manifest.
+Defaults to `false`.
 - `extensions`: An array of allowed file extensions.
 Defaults to `['.js', '.css']`.
 - `prettyPrint`: Whether to format the JSON output for readability.
 Defaults to `false`.